brendt/stitcher.io/src/content/blog/2019-11-08-laravel-custom-relation-classes.md

 }
 ```

-Let's walk through what's happening here: on the one hand we've got an array of parent models, the people; on the other hand we've got an array of contracts.
+Let's walk through what's happening here: on the one hand we've got an array of parent models, the people; on the other hand we've got a collection of contracts, the result of the query executed by our relation class.
 The goal of the `match` function is to link them together.

 How to do this?
 It's not that difficult: loop over all people, and search all contracts that belong to each one of them, based on the habitants linked to that contract.